This Roasted Squash with a Thai Squash Curry Filling is a delicious vegetarian squash curry. A wonderfully flavourful, vegetable rich meal.

 There is not a ton of squash in the filling.
 You could top it up with some more squash bought separately, but it’s fine as is, as you will have the roasted squash from inside the squash bowls to eat, as well.
 If you do, cubed butternut squash would be a great choice for this dish.
 Also, feel free to switch out the green curry paste for red or yellow, as you like.

-- 2 Tbsp. green Thai curry paste (can use red or yellow curry paste)
+- 2 Tbsp (29.57 g) Thai green curry paste, can use red or yellow curry paste

 - Juice from 1/2 a lime